 Shana Mabari is an American contemporary artist based in Los Angeles who has exhibited in the United States and internationally.
 Her work explores the intersections of art, science and technology.
-Through sculptures, installations and environments, Mabari investigates ways in which worldly stimuli and phenomena are absorbed and processed through sensory and visual perception.
+Through sculptures, installations and environments, Mabari investigates ways in which worldly phenomena are absorbed and processed through sensory and visual perception.
 She orchestrates light, reflection, color contrast, and geometry with the intent to play with the experience of physical space.

 Mabari was born in Los Angeles, California.
 She has traveled extensively, and lived in Paris, Northern India, and Tel Aviv.
 Her education includes studies at the École Nationale Supérieure des Beaux-Arts de Paris and Otis College of Art and Design in Los Angeles.
 She holds a patent for the design of “Dynamic Spatial Illusions,” a portable version of a visual and sensory experimental environment.
 She is a recipient of the Center for Cultural Innovation ARC grant.